digital-asset/canton/README.md

 * Domains can be deployed at will to address scalability, operational or trust concerns.

+* Domains can be implemented on top of various technologies, depending on the trust requirements.

-* They are permissioned but can be federated at no interoperability cost, yielding a virtual global ledger that enables truly global workflow composition.
+* Domains are permissioned but can be federated at no interoperability cost, yielding a virtual global ledger that enables truly global workflow composition.

 Refer to the [Canton Whitepaper](https://www.canton.io/publications/canton-whitepaper.pdf) for further details.

 ## Availability

-This repository is hosting an early version of Canton (pre-alpha) and only provides binary releases.
+This repository is hosting an early version of Canton with a centralised domain and only provides binary releases.
 At this point, Canton is not open source.
 Refer to the [LICENSE](LICENSE.txt) for details and visit [canton.io](https://www.canton.io) for further information.

 ## Running